peoblouk/OLED_STATS_RASPBERRY/README.md

     70: -- -- -- -- -- -- -- --
 ```

-6. Next, we need to install the CircuitPython libraries specific to the display.
-Start by entering the following commands:
+6. Install the CircuitPython libraries specific to the display.
+Enter the following commands:

 ```shell
     $ sudo pip3 install adafruit-circuitpython-ssd1306